-Configuring the system with the configuration wizard
+Using the system configuration wizard

-The protection system provides two wizards: a DD System Manager configuration wizard and a Command Line Interface (CLI) configuration wizard.
-The configuration wizards guide you through a simplified configuration of your system to get your protection system operating quickly.

-After you complete the basic configuration with a wizard, you can use additional configuration controls in DD System Manager and the CLI to further configure your system.
+The DD System Manager wizard guides you through a simplified configuration to get your system operating quickly.
+After you complete the basic configuration with a wizard, you can use DD System Manager and the CLI to further configure your system.